Netnologyio/Dynatrace-Cisco-Catalyst-SDWAN-Extension/README.md

 - Configure who has access to this credential as you see fit.
 - Click **Save**.

 Next, the file needs to be uploaded to each and every ActiveGate host that may execute the extension.
 Refer to [this documentation](https://docs.dynatrace.com/docs/extend-dynatrace/extensions20/sign-extension#upload) for the upload location.
-Follow the instructions for "Remote extensions", as this extension is designed for ActivateGate execution ("remote" execution) only.
+Follow the instructions for "Remote extensions", as this extension is designed for ActiveGate execution ("remote" execution) only.
 For tracking purposes, we suggest that you do not change the name of the file.

 ### Extension Executable Files